codeigniter4/CodeIgniter4/user_guide_src/source/general/dicontainer.md

 		}
 	}

 For each parameter we do two things.
 First, we specify what type of class this parameter must be.
 This lets the interpreter find any errors for us as fast as possible when the script is ran, and ensures we get what we need.
 In this case, we are saying that the classes must implement the specified interfaces.
 This ensures we get the API we need, but doesn't limit us to any single implementation of that class.

-The second thing is that we name the parameter exactly the same as the service is aliased in the container.
+The second thing to notice is that we name the parameter exactly the same as the service is aliased in the container.
 The name of the mail service, `$mail_service`, exactly matches the alias `mail_service` in the services configuration file.
 That is how the DI container can determine which class it should create.

 ## Overriding Core Classes